microsoft/SDN/SwitchConfigExamples/Cisco Nexus 3132 - Redundant TOR/README.md

 IMPORTANT: the bandwidth percentages allocated here must match the DCB QOS settings you apply on the Hyper-V host physical adapters or RDMA will not function properly.

-In addition a VLAN must be defined for each physical adapter in the host in order for the RDMA to be tSpineed:
+In addition a VLAN must be defined for each physical adapter in the host in order for the RDMA to be tagged:

     interface Vlan8
         description Storage1